dougeby/IntuneDocs/intune/device-profiles.md

 ## Shared multi-user device

-[Windows Holographic for Business](shared-user-device-settings-windows-holographic.md) includes settings to manage devices with multiple users, also known as shared devices or shared PCs.
+[Windows 10](shared-user-device-settings-windows.md) and [Windows Holographic for Business](shared-user-device-settings-windows-holographic.md) includes settings to manage devices with multiple users, also known as shared devices or shared PCs.
 When a user signs in to the device, you choose if the user can change the sleep options, or save files on the device.
 In another example, you can create a policy that deletes inactive credentials from Windows HoloLens devices to save space.

 These shared multi-user device settings allow an administrator to control some of the device features, and manage these shared devices using Intune.

 This feature supports:

+- Windows 10 and later
 - Windows Holographic for Business

 ## Custom profile